 I know it's silly, but that's what he believes.

-And that's how it's gonna be.
+And that's how it's going to be.

 I'm not even being egotistical.

-You owe the country you love to tell the truth about the people who seek to change the country you love.
+Senator McCain, you owe the country you love to tell the truth about the people who seek to change the country you love.

 You owe it to us.

-You're the Nominee.
+You're the nominee.

 You owe it to us to defend this great country as it currently exists to prevent it from being redesigned.

-But that's that's not I don't think that even enters the thought process.
+But that's that's not, I don't think that even enters the thought process.

-I I have no idea who gets close to him and who has any influence over him or not, but I'm just telling you, don't expect him to take swings at these things.
+I have no idea who gets close to him and who has any influence over him or not.

 Now, also know this.